kaisinli/flask-portfolio/README.md

 Browse to http://0.0.0.0:8080

-To see the deployed vision, browse to kaisin.li
+To see the deployed vision, browse to kaisinli.com